pytchlang/pytch-tutorials/boing/tutorial.md

 ## Bounce properly off the player's bat

-What we want to do is find where on the player's bat the ball has hit.
+What we want to do is find where on the player's bat the ball has hit, if it hits the bat at all.
 We'll call the centre of the bat 'zero', and then positive positions are towards the top of the bat, and negative positions are towards the bottom.
 We can work this out by finding the vertical position — the _y_ coordinate — of the player's bat, and subtracting that from the ball's _y_ coordinate:

 {{< commit compute-position-on-Player >}}